-- Leveraged loans: Year-to-date, this is the best-performing fixed income asset class, up more than 11%.
-With short-term rates higher for longer, yields should stay in the 10% range for now.
-With average credit quality in the B-rated range, credit deterioration and a modest uptick in defaults could be a headwind over the next 12 months. - High yield: We are overweight and adding very modestly.
-October provided a brief opportunity to buy this asset class at yields above the 12-month range before they snapped back in November.
-Still, yields in the mid-8% range are compelling for what has become a BB-rated sector.
-Due to a debt maturity wall that generally starts in 2025 and later, default rates should remain low. - U.S. investment-grade corporates: We are underweight in longer-maturity spread duration.
-Spreads are nearly as narrow as they have been for the past few years.
+- Leveraged loans: This was a top-performing fixed income asset class in 2023, returning more than 13%.
+With the Fed on hold and short-term rates higher for longer, yields should stay in the 10% range for now.
+With average credit quality in the B-rated range, credit deterioration and a modest uptick in defaults could be a headwind over the next 12 months. - High yield: We are overweight and still adding.
+Returns soared in the fourth quarter on a Fed pause and market expectations of a soft landing, leaving the asset class with a sparkly 2023 total return over 13%, slightly ahead of leveraged loans.
+Still, yields in the 7%-8% range are compelling for what has become a BB-rated sector.
+Due to a debt maturity wall that generally starts in 2025 and later, default rates should remain low. - U.S. investment-grade corporates: We are underweight in longer-maturity, higher-quality spread duration.
+Spreads are nearly as narrow as they have been in the past few years.
 The opportunity cost of an underweight position is now very low, and it presents great investment flexibility should market conditions and valuations change materially. - International credit (hedged): We are modestly overweight.
 Spreads are relatively wide and have lagged the recent rally in U.S. credit.
 We prefer short- and intermediate-maturity spread duration, and there are lots of interesting idiosyncratic opportunities.
-Like the Fed, the ECB appears to be at the end of its hiking cycle, and sovereign rates are rallying as a result. - Emerging markets debt: We continue to have highly selective exposure to emerging markets debt, preferring individual names that we believe have credit upside or lots of yield.
-We own local-currency issues from Brazil and Mexico.
+Like the Fed, the ECB appears to be at the end of its hiking cycle, and sovereign rates are rallying as a result. - Emerging markets debt: Our preferred process for this asset class is picking and choosing countries and names that we believe have credit upside or lots of yield.
+Our top idea is to own local-currency issues from Brazil and Mexico.
 Both countries have yields at or near double digits, credible central banks that have demonstrated success in fighting inflation, and current account surpluses, making them net creditors to other countries.
-We also have a few U.S. dollar names, such as Dominican Republic issues, and a few emerging market corporate names. - U.S. Treasuries: Our current allocation is our highest weighting in Treasuries ever.
+We also have a few U.S.-dollar names, such as Dominican Republic issues, and a few emerging market corporate names. - U.S. Treasuries: Our current allocation is our highest weighting in Treasuries ever.
 Yields are at 20-year highs, the Fed is credible on inflation, and Treasuries now provide return diversification potential for stocks.
-Our focus is on the sevento ten-year key rates. - U.S. TIPS (Treasury Inflation-Protected Securities): We have no exposure.
-Inflation break-evens have been in the 2.2%-2.4% range all year.
-However, longer-duration TIPS are sensitive to changes in the real rate (nominal Treasury yield less inflation expectations), which shot higher in the third quarter, hurting performance for the asset class.
-We prefer nominal Treasuries. - Agency MBS: We have no exposure.
-This is the worst-performing fixed income asset class year-to-date.
+Our focus is on the seven- to ten-year key rates. - U.S. TIPS (Treasury Inflation-Protected Securities): We have no exposure.
+Inflation break-evens were in the 2.2%-2.4% range all year and have recently slipped to nearly 2.1%.
+The market is confident the Fed has won the inflation battle; however, we prefer nominal Treasuries. - Agency MBS: We have no exposure.
 Spreads are not compelling relative to our opportunity set, and there is no obvious catalyst for outperformance, although we acknowledge that lower-coupon, longer-duration mortgages are near the widest spreads (for a government security) we have seen in a very long time.
 However, we prefer U.S. Treasuries, for diversification and yield curve management. - Structured product: We are overweight in franchise bonds and airplane financing.
 We have very modest exposure to real estate.
 AAA-rated CLOs are interesting, but we do not own any at this time. - Local currency debt: We are modestly overweight in a few currencies, but holdings total less than 5% of the portfolio in aggregate.
 Almost all our local-currency trade is described in the "Emerging markets debt" section above.
-Currency volatility, even for developed debt, can be double or triple that of the volatility of the Bloomberg U.S. Aggregate Bond Index, making it hard to control risk unless investments are made in moderation.
+Currency volatility, even for developed debt, can be double or triple that of the volatility of the U.S. Aggregate Bond Index.